-For Mac/Windows users, we recommend installing the Anaconda distribution (or Miniconda).
+For Mac/Windows or other Linux users, we recommend installing the Anaconda distribution (or Miniconda).
 This distribution already includes all of the necessary packages to run Ginga.

-After installing Anaconda, open the Anaconda Prompt and follow instructions under Basic Installation.
+After installing Anaconda, open the Anaconda Prompt and follow instructions under Basic Installation via conda.

-Part VI
+Part VI Documentation

-Documentation